Exceptions to the Bona Fide Residence and the Physical Presence Tests

 Civilians Working in Guantanamo Bay Cuba

 Notice 2006-84 provides that civilian individuals who are performing services at the U.S. Naval Base in Guantanamo Bay Cuba are eligible for the foreign earned income exclusion and/or the foreign housing exclusion or deduction, provided that they meet all the usual requirements under Section 911 of the Internal Revenue Code.
-Please refer to Publication 54.
+Please refer to Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.

 Note: This page contains one or more references to the Internal Revenue Code (IRC), Treasury Regulations, court cases, or other official tax guidance.
 References to these legal authorities are included for the convenience of those who would like to read the technical reference material.
 To access the applicable IRC sections, Treasury Regulations, or other official tax guidance, visit the Tax Code, Regulations, and Official Guidance page.
 To access any Tax Court case opinions issued after September 24, 1995, visit the Opinions Search page of the United States Tax Court.